guptakaran11/grasskode-website/content/post/travel/sea-cambodia-kampot.md

 	<em>Strolling by the riverside</em>
 </p>

 I happened to remember a place that Bed 6 had told me about and decided to go check it out.
 It was around 8 kilometers out of town so I thought I would use this as an excuse to get some exercise as well.
 I rented out a bicycle from the hostel and set out for **Greenhouse** upstream on the other side of the river.
 The bike was in a rather dismal state.
 It was supposed to be an MTB but the gears did not work and the tyres lacked the required pressure.
-And this was the bet one I could find from the lot they had.
+And this was the best one I could find from the lot they had.
 I was expecting to ride through the countryside but it turned out to be a highway.
 There were quite a few trucks and more 4 wheeled vehicles.
 People looked at me curiously as I passed them by sweating and panting on my bicycle.
 Some smiled at me when I caught their gaze.
 I smiled at everyone I saw.

 <p class="postimg">
 	<img src="https://c5.staticflickr.com/9/8374/29423575500_bdf5f6f5a7.jpg" alt="bikeride-1">